yoctoyotta1024/CLEO/docs/source/usage/extern.rst

 External Libraries
 ==================

-CLEO depends upon Kokkos and may depend upon some additional external libraries such as ``YAC`` and ``yaml-cpp`` depending on your setup.
+Cleo depends upon Kokkos and may depend upon some additional external libraries such as ``YAC`` and ``yaml-cpp`` depending on your setup.

 Kokkos
 ------
-All builds of CLEO require Kokkos in order to implement thread parallelism.
+All builds of Cleo require Kokkos in order to implement thread parallelism.
 You can read more about how we use Kokkos on :doc:`our page about Kokkos<../intro/kokkos>`.

-The Kokkos libaries for CLEO are automatically built using CMAKE and compiled if required.
+The Kokkos libaries for Cleo are automatically built using CMAKE and compiled if required.

 YAC
 ---
-YAC is required if CLEO couples to dynamics using YAC and/or uses MPI domain decompoisiton.
+YAC is required if Cleo couples to dynamics using YAC and/or uses MPI domain decompoisiton.
 You can find more information about it from `its documentation: <https://dkrz-sw.gitlab-pages.dkrz.de/yac>`_.

-To build CLEO with dependency on YAC, you will first need to install YAXT and YAC manually.
+To build Cleo with dependency on YAC, you will first need to install YAXT and YAC manually.
 (YAXT is a dependency of YAC.)

 How to Install YAC (and YAXT)